 The Best Makeup for Sensitive Eyes - Beauty Shouldn't Sting

-According to the FDA, about 25% of people have suffered adverse reactions to beauty products, including eye makeup.
-You might be one of them.
-I am too.
+According to the Journal of the American Medical Association, there were 5,144 consumer complaints submitted to the United States Food and Drug Administration between 2004 and 2016, regarding adverse effects from personal care and beauty products, including eye makeup.
+You might have been stung by the bad beauty bug yourself.
+I was too.
 But after years of suffering from stinging, watery, and even painful eyes, I have found what has turned out, for me, to be the best makeup for sensitive eyes.

 I used to be able to wear all cosmetic products and brands of makeup with no ocular problems, but that changed when I was about 33, and even more so after I started wearing eye contact lenses.